Khaaz/homelab/apps/dns/README.md

 ### DNS server

-`unbound` provides both recursive lookups and local zones.
-The domain `${INTERNAL_DOMAIN}` resolves to the reverse proxy itself while `*.srv.${INTERNAL_DOMAIN}` maps each service VM to its designated IP as defined in `networking.env`.
-To use these records set your computer's DNS server to the reverse proxy address:
+`unbound` provides both recursive DNS lookups and local zone resolution.
+The domain `${INTERNAL_DOMAIN}` resolves to the reverse proxy while other homelab services are mapped to their designated IPs as defined in the environment configuration.
+To use these DNS records, set your devices' DNS server to this DNS server's IP address:

-- **Windows** – Control Panel → Network → Adapter Settings → set the DNS server
-  to the VM IP
+- **Windows** – Control Panel → Network → Adapter Settings → set the DNS server to the DNS VM IP
 - **macOS** – System Settings → Network → DNS
 - **Linux** – edit `/etc/resolv.conf` or your network manager configuration

-### Reverse proxy

-`swag` (an Nginx bundle) routes incoming requests to the correct internal service. `authelia` enforces authentication using individual user accounts and protects selected services.

-### Certificate authority

-`minica` generates a small internal certificate authority available at `https://<INTERNAL_DOMAIN>/ca`.
-Import the root certificate on each device so that the internal services are trusted:

-- **Windows** – open the URL, save the `.crt` file then double click it to add it to the "Trusted Root Certification Authorities" store
-- **macOS** – download the certificate and add it to Keychain Access under "System"
-- **Linux** – copy the certificate to `/usr/local/share/ca-certificates/` and run `sudo update-ca-certificates`
-- **Android** – download the certificate and install it via *Settings → Security → Encryption & credentials → Install a certificate*
-- **iOS** – download the certificate, open it and follow the prompts in *Settings*
+The DNS server dynamically generates configuration for all homelab services based on environment variables, providing seamless resolution for the internal domain.

 ## Setup